chetaldrich/targethelp/README.md

 Target Help
 ============

-Top 20, UHack (University of Minnesota Hackathon 2014) :tada
+Top 20, UHack (University of Minnesota Hackathon 2014)

 This help center-like web application was designed to provide a quick, simple interface by which customers could quickly ask questions of staff via text and get them answered quickly.